dscience7/amjadkarim/_posts/2023-04-10-An Immortal Coat Hanger.md

 Sci-fi writers and some technologists propose that one day we will achieve immortality by uploading ourselves to a computer and living in cyberspace.
 Is this immortality or suicide?

-Wouldn't the original *you* remain where it started i.e. in your biological body and something derived from you would now exist digitally?
-The problem is that there has to be a break in continuity of consciousness at some point during the switch between your biological self to your digital one.
+Wouldn't the original *you* remain where it started, in your biological body, and something derived from you would now exist digitally?
+I think a problem arises because there has to be a break in continuity of consciousness during the switch between biological to digital.

  <!--more-->